imagekit-samples/quickstart/android/README.md

 )
 ```

-Required parameters are `urlEndpoint`.
+Required parameter is `urlEndpoint`.
 The `publicKey` parameter is optional and only needed if you want to use the SDK for client-side file upload.

 You can get the value of [URL-endpoint](https://imagekit.io/dashboard#url-endpoints) from your ImageKit dashboard.
 API public key can be obtained from the [developer](https://imagekit.io/dashboard#developers) section in your ImageKit dashboard.